XavierSJC/pavlov-vr-server/README.md

 * **SERVER_NAME**(Mandatory): This is the name of your server
 * **RCON_PWD**(Optional): Password to enable the RCON access.
 * **RCON_PORT**(Optional): Port to RCON access, default value = 9100
-* **UPDATE_SERVER**(Optional): Update steam client and Pavlov Server when starting container, default value = True

-The RCON is only enabled if you set a password.
+The RCON is only enabled if you set a password

-The Pavlov Server and the Steam client always update when the container starts, except if you change it.

 ### Compose
 ```
 docker-compose up -d
 ```
-You can use the file `.env` to set all the variables

-**Warning**: Do not forget to change the variable SERVER_NAME.
+**Warning**: Do not forget to change the variable SERVER_NAME in the docker-compose.yml file (or add new variables).

 ## Maps
-This image has all the images from [Pavlov Horde](https://pavlovhorde.com/mapsList).
+This image provides only the maps available in the
-For default only the maps `datacenter` and `sand` are available, to enable the map please remove the comments tags in the file `Game.ini.template` and restart your container.

 ## Custom Maps
-You can add new maps, to do this you will need to download them and copy to folder `/home/steam/pavlovserver/Pavlov/Saved/maps`.
+To download more maps you will need to download them and copy to folder `/home/steam/pavlovserver/Pavlov/Saved/maps`.
+You can download all the custom maps using this [script](https://cdn.discordapp.com/attachments/841189246903386122/898218113223516241/inst-all.sh).

+One copy of this script already exists in the folder `/home/steam/pavlovserver/Pavlov/Saved/maps`, you can run it :smiley:.

-After downloading the maps, enable the maps adding this line in the file `Game.ini.template` and restart the server.
+After downloading the maps, enable the maps adding this line in the file `Game.ini`
 ```
 MapRotation=(MapId="<name_map>", GameMode="<game_mode>")
 ```
-You can access a list of custom maps by this [link](https://pavlovhorde.com/mapsList)
+You can see a list of these lines in the file `/home/steam/pavlovserver/Pavlov/Saved/Config/LinuxServer/maplist.txt`

 ## Check server
 You can check if your server is available looking for him on the page: